Allenz5/ShortCutAI/README.md

 - `Popup` → shows a floating window for responses

 ### Create your presets
-Click `+ Add Preset`, give it a friendly name, and write the instructions you want TextBuddy to follow (translate, rewrite, summarize… anything).
+Click `+ Add Preset`, give it a friendly name, and write the instructions you want GoBuddy to follow (translate, rewrite, summarize… anything).

 # <span style="font-size: 2rem;">📝 Changelog</span>